-Managing urban growth – slums and squatter settlements
+Managing urban growth – squatter settlements

 Chawls are a popular form of housing in Mumbai.
 These are overcrowded blocks of one small room and were built over 100 years ago.
 This type of accommodation is no longer built, but the remaining structures are still in demand because they are cheap to rent.

 Squatter settlements have grown rapidly in Mumbai, spreading onto private land.
 They are typically poorly constructed and overcrowded.